-- ✓ The serial number of your CD-ROM drive (your serial number can be found both on the warranty card that accompanied the drive and on a label on the drive itself). - ✓ The name and model number of your SCSI interface board (e.g., Future Domain TMC-1610, Adaptec AHA-1515, Trantor T-130). - ✓ The version of the software device drivers that came with your SCS interface board (this typically is found on the label of the floppy disk which contains the device drivers). - ✓ The version of the Windows, DOS, Mac, Novell, OS/2 or UNIX operating system you are using. - ✓ The brand name and model number of your computer (e.g., Dell 466/NP, Micron P66PCI Powerstation, ALR Evolution V, Apple Macintosh Performa 575).
+- ✓ The serial number and TLA number of your CD-ROM drive.
+Your serial number can be found both on the warranty card that accompanied the drive and on a label on the drive itself.
+The TLA number appears both on the drive label and on a sticker at the rear of internal drives. - ✓ The version of Plextor Manager you are using, if applicable. - ✓ The latest version of firmware you loaded onto the drive, if applicable. - ✓ The name and model number of your SCSI interface board (e.g., Future Domain TMC-1610, Adaptec AHA-1515, Trantor T-130). - ✓ The version of the software device drivers, if any, that came with your SCSI interface board (this typically is found on the label of the floppy disk which contains the device drivers). - ✓ The version of the Windows, DOS, Mac, Novell, OS/2, or UNIX operating system you are using.

-- ✓ The type of VGA, Super VGA, or other graphics card you use. - ✓ Brand name and model number of any other peripherals you have installed/ connected to your computer (e.g., scanner, fax board, network board).
+- ✓ The brand name and model number of your computer (e.g., Dell 466/NP, Micron P66PCI Powerstation, ALR Evolution V, Apple Macintosh Performa 575). - ✓ The type of VGA, Super VGA, or other graphics card you use. - ✓ Brand name and model number of any other peripherals you have installed/connected to your computer (e.g., scanner, fax board, network board).